digitaldangal/Clothing-Marketplace/Readme.md

 #  StreetwearBoutiques.com(in progress)

 This application will serve as way to connect emerging streetwear brands directly to the customers.
-Web App that could be utilize as an online wardrobe / closet to help create a visual representation of a person's clothing collection
 <!-- ![armoire image](./public/splashimage.png) -->

 ### Project Stricture / Features